 While your implementation plan and structure might vary based on the size of your facility, our experienced triage educators outline these best practices to streamline your program and ensure that expectations are clear.

 We understand staff shortages may make this process challenging.
-Feel free to edit this template or contact our client success team to help customize a plan to work for your facility’s needs.
+Feel free to edit this template or contact our client success team to help customize a plan to align with for your triage competency validation process.

 New triage nurses should complete all 11 Triage Fundamentals courses.
 Spread out the required completion dates over a minimum three-month period.